+86 755 8671 9955

 • Partner ecosystem is smaller than SAP or Oracle

-Verdict: If your industry is one of Infor’s core verticals, CloudSuite delivers pre-configured functionality that reduces customization time and cost.
+Verdict: If your industry is one of Infor’s core verticals, CloudSuite delivers pre-configured functionality that reduces implementation time and cost.
+It competes directly with SAP, Oracle, and Microsoft Dynamics in energy, healthcare, and manufacturing sectors.

 8. Acumatica

-Best for: Small to mid-size businesses wanting flexible cloud ERP
+Best for: Small to mid-size businesses wanting flexible, affordable cloud ERP

 Acumatica is a cloud ERP built for growing businesses.
 Its pricing model is unique.
 It charges by computing resources rather than per user, which makes it cost-effective for teams where many people need system access.